constROD/constROD/README.md

 - 🕴️ I’m currently working as a Sr. Software Engineer.
 - 💬 I'm a `React`, `Node` & `TypeScript` Enthusiast.
-- 🚧 I love building, managing and optimizing an amazing applications.
+- 🚧 I love building, managing and optimizing an amazing websites and applications.
 - 😎 I love anime.
 - 📧 You can contact me via email: `rialcantara21@gmail.com`